 For example, a highly perceptive educational leader may notice that a teacher places a strong emphasis on creativity and innovation in their classroom.
 This may lead the leader to encourage and support that teacher in developing new and innovative teaching strategies.

 Similarly, a highly perceptive leader may notice that a particular student values community service and social responsibility.
-This may lead the leader to provide opportunities for that student to engage in service learning projects or to connect with community organizations that align with their values.
+This may lead the leader to provide opportunities for that student to engage in service learning projects or to connect with community organisations that align with their values.

 By understanding the core values of those within the educational community, leaders can create a more meaningful and fulfilling experience for everyone involved.